Police body camera: Legal issues

+Hungary

+The Budapest Police Headquarters conducted trials with body cameras, and the results were favorable.
+They demonstrated significant benefits.
+Following the successful trials, the National Police Headquarters plans to introduce body cameras more broadly.
+Police Colonel Róbert Major noted that body cameras are expected to reduce offenses against police officers significantly.

 Italy

-Milan and Turin 2015 and 2017
+Milan and Turin (2015 and 2017)

 In the cities of Milan and Turin, police forces have started experimenting on a small scale with bodycams.
 One of the first projects started in 2015 in Turin where police used the bodycams for their own protection during protests.
 Starting in May 2017, ten bodycams were being trialled by the police forces of Turin and Milan to be used in high-risk operations and use-of-force incidents.
 Part of the trial was to connect the live streams of the cameras to the control-room of the police.
 The bodycams for these pilots were supplied free of charge by a manufacturer for a period of three months.
 Based on the experiences during the trials, a decision would have to be reached whether to supply all front-line officers with bodycams.
 The price for fifty bodycams in Milan was 215,000 euros.

-Rome 2017
+Rome (2017)

 Police officers in Rome have not yet been equipped with bodycams.
 However, in October 2017, the secretary of the union Sulpl Roma, announced that police officers who ask for them will receive a bodycam before the end of the year 2017.
 The reason would be two-fold: to modernise the officers' equipment and to settle disputes with drivers who disagree with police, for instance over a fine or the cause of an accident.